Bokang-ctrl/Climate_Forecast/README.md

 This repository contains a Jupyter Notebook focused on climate forecasting using the Jena dataset.
-The project demonstrates data analysis, preprocessing, visualization, and machine learning modeling for time series forecasting.
+The project demonstrates data analysis, preprocessing, visualization, and machine learning modeling for time series forecasting on climate data.

 ### Contents